DataDog/documentation/content/en/mobile/_index.md

 From the configuration screen, tap on “Organization” Select a new organisation.
 You might need to sign in.
 - Tap "Saved Views".
 Select saved views to display or leave it as is.
-Tap “Save”.
-The widget is now configured with Saved Views from a different organisation.
+- Tap "Save".
+The widget is now configured with saved views from a different organization.

 #### Delete a widget
 **iOS**: